-Hagen founded Temple’s Institute for Public Affairs and served as its director until 2008.
-Prior to arriving at Temple in 2004, he was Associate Research Professor and Director of the Center for Public Interest Polling at the Eagleton Institute of Politics, Rutgers University, in New Brunswick, New Jersey.
+Hagen has been Associate Professor in the Department of Political Science since 2004.
+He served as Graduate Chair in the Department from 2008 through 2012.
+He founded Temple’s Institute for Public Affairs in 2004 and served as its director until 2008.
+Prior to arriving at Temple, he was Associate Research Professor and Director of the Center for Public Interest Polling at the Eagleton Institute of Politics, Rutgers University, in New Brunswick, New Jersey.
 He previously was Senior Research Fellow at the Annenberg School for Communication, University of Pennsylvania, and Co-Director of the 2000 National Annenberg Election Survey.
 From 1990 through 1998, Hagen was on the faculty of the Department of Government at Harvard University, where he also served for two years as Director of Undergraduate Studies.

 Hagen earned his M.A. and Ph.D. in Political Science from the University of California, Berkeley, and his B.A. in Political Science from Stanford University.
-Hagen grew up in Eau Claire, Wisconsin.
+He grew up in Eau Claire, Wisconsin.